camunda/camunda/optimize/qa/upgrade-tests/README.md

 - A full schema and instance focused test with the profile `upgrade-es-schema-tests`
 - An Optimize entity focused test with the profile `upgrade-optimize-data`

-It can be run either on a prepared environment (usually Jenkins) or using an environment created by docker-compose (locally).
+It can be run either on a prepared environment or using an environment created by docker-compose (locally).

 ## Windows